finettt/agent-go/README.md

 ### Installation

-You can install Agent-Go either by building from the source or directly with `go install`.
+You can install Agent-Go either by building from the source, using Docker, or directly with `go install`.

 **Build from Source**
 ```bash